Daeer-Projects/Coding-Kata/DataMungingKata/PartThree-Refactor/ReadMe.md

 * If the conversion failed, then we log the details of why it failed.

 Look into the sample project and see the ```CheckItemRow()``` and ```AddDataItem()``` methods.
 These are the small parts that the static core mapper requires.

+So, to convert the original code to the refactored version, we took parts of the original and converted it to methods.

+A good way to start a component mapper, is to write it locally, extract it out to methods, and then map your methods to the parts required by the core mapper.

 ##### The Writer Implementation